CHILD THERAPY SAN DIEGO

 MFT 52988 - RPT-S S52223

-* Not accepting new clients at the moment, wait list available *
+* Not accepting new clients at the moment, wait list full *

 I am native of the beautiful city of Rio de Janeiro, Brazil.
 There I received my Bachelor's degree in Psychology in the year of 1996.
 I followed a rigorous psychoanalytic training while working with adults, children and families in private practice, outpatient and inpatient clinics, as well as in residential settings.